 If you’re planning a fall color tour, you’ll want to know when your destination will hit its peak color.
-Although the timing of the most vibrant fall colors varies from year to year, this chart provides typical peak color times in the state:
+Although the timing of the most vibrant fall colors varies from year to year, this chart provides peak color times in the state for 2023:

 The color develops as the trees break down the chlorophyll to prepare for winter.
 Pigments of the red, yellow, orange, and purple colors you see in the fall are always present in the leaves, but are overpowered by the green of the chlorophyll.
 As the green goes away with the chlorophyll, we’re left with beautifully vibrant landscapes before the leaves drop.